 Salutation / greeting

-Start your cover letter off on the right foot by addressing the hiring manager.
-If you can, find out the name of the hiring manager for the role you’re applying for.
+Start your cover letter off on the right foot by addressing the recruitment manager.
+If you can, find out the name of the recruitment manager for the role you’re applying for.
 Reread the job description to see if it’s listed there or check the company website.
-It’s also an option to call the company and ask for the hiring manager’s name.
+It’s also an option to call the company and ask for the recruitment manager’s name.
 Explain that you are applying for a job and would like to address your cover letter to the correct person.
-It’s not necessary to add Mr., Mrs. or Ms. since it may require some guesswork about gender and marital status on your part—just use their first and last name: “Dear Alex Johnson.”
+It’s not necessary to add Mr., Mrs. or Ms. since it may require some guesswork about gender and marital status on your part—just use their first and last name: 'Dear Alex Johnson.'

-If you can’t find the hiring manager’s name, stick with “Dear Hiring Manager.”
-Avoid outdated greetings such as “Dear Sir or Madam” or “To Whom It May Concern.”
+If you can’t find the recruitment manager’s name, stick with 'Dear Recruitment Manager.'
+Avoid outdated greetings such as 'Dear Sir or Madam' or 'To Whom It May Concern.'

-If you were referred to this job by someone who knows the hiring manager or already works at this company, you may want to mention this referral in your opening paragraph.
+If you were referred to this job by someone who knows the recruitment manager or already works at this company, you may want to mention this referral in your opening paragraph.

 Now that you’ve introduced yourself and established your enthusiasm, it’s time to dig into your most relevant experience and talk about the specific qualifications and skills that make you the perfect candidate.
 In one or two paragraphs, make the connection between your previous accomplishments and your readiness for this new role.
 Think of these paragraphs as a way to pitch yourself as the ideal match for the role.
 Employers will likely have read your CV already, so avoid repeating the bullet points.
 Instead, include details that more deeply illustrate those highlights.

 The main goal of your closing paragraph is to thank the employer for their time and consideration.
 You also have the option of making any clarifications.
 For example, you can justify any major gaps in your employment history.
 You can also use this space to sum up your qualifications for the role and express an interest in continuing to the next stage in the recruitment process.